snorf/voicemessage/ReadMe.txt

 There is a lot missing as of now.
 First of all there is a limit of 1 MB in Google App Engine blobs which will let you record about 7-8 minutes of voice, after that the upload will fail.
 Also there is minimal error handling when the server cannot be reached.

+I would really like to add test cases but I haven't had time, I spent 4 hours with XCode 4.2 trying to understand why one project was able to run Application tests and the other one complained about logic tests.
+Suddenly everything started working and I think it had to do with the Application name, love XCode.

+Keep in mind that this is a bedroom coded project, the code is not bulletproof.

 ===========================================================================
 BUILD REQUIREMENTS: